argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Plugin.md

 ## With matrix and pull request example

 In the following example, the plugin implementation is returning a set of image digests for the given branch.
-The returned list contains only one item correspondng to the latest builded image for the branch.
+The returned list contains only one item corresponding to the latest built image for the branch.

 ```yaml
 apiVersion: argoproj.io/v1alpha1